Friday, December 31, 2010

 The second feature is a bi-weekly (or whenever Im in the mood) event called Shelf Cravings and was inspired by the countless number of meme's out there that focus on new release books.
 I wanted to have my own to share books Im looking forward to, books I want to read or books that I have just discovered.
 Sometimes a great book gets overlooked and a little hype might gain some new readers for that author.

-Im still working on the mother/daughter review thing....we just haven't read the same book yet that I haven't already reviewed.......and with me reading so many review books and Claudia with school stuff, we don't have time....someday we will do this!!
+Im still working on the mother/daughter review thing....we just haven't read the same book yet that I haven't already reviewed.......and with me reading so many review books and C with school stuff, we don't have time....someday we will do this!!
 Aren't those buttons great....to have your own made go visit Jenn at her blog Sapphire Designs.

 My Resolutions for 2011